Shadikul-Islam/ASP.NET-Core-Projects/Dockerize ASP.NET Core Application with MSSQL Server Database/README.md

 COPY . .
 WORKDIR "/src/K8STestApp"
-RUN dotnet build "/src/K8STestApp.csproj" -c Release -o /app/build FROM build AS publish
+RUN dotnet build "/src/K8STestApp.csproj" -c Release -o /app/build

+FROM build AS publish
 RUN dotnet publish "/src/K8STestApp.csproj" -c Release -o /app/publish
 ````
-- These portions of the lines will copy the publish directory into the final directory and it will create the final production-ready image which runs when the container is started running.
+- This portion of the lines will copy the publish directory into the final directory and it will create the final production-ready image which runs when the container is started running.
 ````
 FROM base AS final
 WORKDIR /app